(Bachelor of Science -Engineering)

-Oral Roberts University’s Bachelor of Science in Engineering (B.S.E.) degree empowers you with a background to apply mathematics and natural sciences to turn ideas into reality.
+Oral Roberts University’s Engineering (Bachelor of Science -Engineering) program empowers you with a background to apply mathematics and natural sciences to turn ideas into reality.
 You will be able to apply creative solutions to real-world problems within the context of a Christian world view.
-This major is accredited by ABET, Inc.

-You’ll experience a liberal arts foundation and have the choice of selecting a concentration in Electrical, Mechanical or Computer Engineering.
-The opportunity to apply what you learn is available through research and design projects such as creating a racecar, a remote-controlled minesweeping robot, a robotic exoskeleton or a shark-bite meter.
+You’ll experience a liberal arts foundation and have the choice of selecting a concentration in Biomedical, Computer, Electrical or Mechanical Engineering.
+The opportunity to apply what you learn is available through research and design projects such as creating a racecar, a flight simulator, a hyperloop pod or a mechanical ventilator.

 ORU hosts several clubs and student societies for you to get involved in that provide enrichment and professional networking:

 - The American Society of Mechanical Engineers (ASME)